hamidehkerdegari/nthprime/README.md

     http://127.0.0.1:5000/primes/api/v1.0/nthprime/152

-You will receive a JSON responce of:
+You will receive a JSON response of:

     elapsed_time:    0.007896661758422852
     nthprime:    881